Reedsy Professionals

 To become a senior designer or art director, you need both artistic abilities and leadership skills.
 This combo often allows for more flexibility when it comes to career progression.

-Marie, whose background wasn’t actually in book designing, shares: “I had a lot of experience in other fields before coming to design.
+Marie, whose background wasn’t actually in book design, shares: “I had a lot of experience in other fields before coming to design.
 I was a teacher for many years, and it gave me such strong leadership skills that becoming an art director felt quite natural.
 I got a postgraduate diploma in Graphic Design and started from the bottom at 29, but with all my prior experience, I rose quickly.”

 Moving between in-house and freelance

-To be fair, in-house and freelance work in the publishing sector aren’t clearly separated as one might think.
-There are plenty of tasks the presses outsource to freelancers to keep production “lean.”
-Common freelance gigs that publishers dole out include copy editing, proofreading, certain designing projects like photography or book covers, and marketing tasks like web designing.
-Even while you’re working in house, you can (and many publishing professionals do) pick up freelance work on the side.
+In-house and freelance work in the publishing sector aren’t as clearly separated as one might think.
+There are plenty of tasks the presses outsource to freelancers to keep production lean.
+Common freelance gigs that publishers dole out include copy editing, proofreading, certain design projects like photography or book covers, and marketing tasks like web designing.
+Even while you’re working in-house, you can (and many publishing professionals do) pick up freelance work on the side.
+Many professionals make the leap from employment to self-employment, especially later in their careers.
+Let’s find out why.

 Freelancing can offer a return to creative work

-In-house employment includes plenty of administrative work which takes away time from creative work.
+In-house employment includes plenty of administrative work, which takes away time from creative work.
 Higher up the chain of command, you’d be in charge of a whole team and the company's growth, so you’d have much less time for tasks that might’ve been your passion in the first place.

 Greater opportunities for development

 For some, freelancing is a better alternative for their publishing career than staying in house.
-Such was the case with copy editor Nancy Tan: “My reason for leaving a nine-to-five in 2011 to freelance was partly financial and partly the fact that middle management was populated with women, and anything higher by men.”
+Such was the case with copy editor Nancy Tan:

+“My reason for leaving a nine-to-five in 2011 to freelance was partly financial and partly the fact that middle management was populated with women, and anything higher by men.”
 The chances for more inclusive projects and career advancement seemed limited at the time.
 “Things have changed in the last decade: I’ve received a lot more projects from the big publishing houses in the past year by Black and AAPI authors,” she says, “but I fear a lot of it is cosmetic.”
-Through self-employment, a professional has more freedom to choose their projects, collaborate with authors from more diverse backgrounds, and focus on developing skills in their preferred niche.

 Freelancers can provide a good, steady income